 Another challenge is that not everyone in your organization will understand or appreciate marketing.
 At one point in my career, my sales leader asked me when the next big marketing campaign was coming out -- two weeks after we had launched the next big marketing campaign.
 But by over-communicating to your key partners and being confident in the work you're doing, you'll remember why marketing is the best place in any organization to work.

-What advice would you give to students considering pursuing an MBA and a career in marketing?
+- What advice would you give to students considering pursuing an MBA and a career in marketing?

 An MBA is not for everyone.
 Do your homework and pick the best program for you.
 If you pursue an MBA, soak in every moment of the program.
 You won't remember the deadlines or the late nights, but you'll remember the little wins, the relationships you've built, and the tough problems you solved.
-Ninety-five percent of your success in your post-MBA career will be how well you can influence others and how effectively you can solve for tough problems.
+Ninety-five percent of your success in your post-MBA career will be how well you can influence others and how effectively you can solve tough problems.
 The rest is just icing on the cake.

 My advice to marketers is to fall in love with the financial side of marketing.
 Too often, I see young professionals drawn to the creative side alone.
 The beautiful thing about getting your MBA and wanting a career in marketing is that you're a unique combination.
 You'll appreciate the art of marketing and know how to effectively use both skill sets.

 Professional Organizations for Marketing

 The field of marketing is rapidly changing, and successful professionals need to be lifelong learners committed to staying updated on the latest research and trends.
 Professional organizations keep professionals up to date through resources like webinars, continuing education programs, and publications.
 The following list outlines five popular professional organizations for marketing professionals.

 - American Marketing Association The American Marketing Association oversees more than 70 local chapters in North America.
 Members benefit from informative conferences and an exclusive job board.
 This organization also offers discounts on professional certifications and publications.